Take Special Precautions with Aloe

 Aloe has been recommended for burns due to radiation, but like most of its uses, this is considered incompletely proved and controversial.
 There is no harm in applying fresh gel from a broken leaf to a minor cut or burn, and many people find it soothing.
 In the test tube, gels from some species of aloe have antibacterial activity.
 A. vera, however, does not appear to kill many microbes.

-The latex of Aloe is a powerful laxative that irritates the intestine.
+The latex is a powerful laxative that irritates the intestine.
 We do not recommend using this product internally.

-There are nearly five hundred species of aloe.
+There are nearly five hundred species.
 It’s a type of plant that originated in southern Africa, near the Cape of Good Hope.
 The use of aloe goes back in history 5,500 years.
-There are pictures of aloe plants on some Egyptian temples.
+There are pictures of these plants on some Egyptian temples.
 The Greek physician Dioscorides wrote of its benefits to heal wounds and treat hemorrhoids.

 Aloe plants now grow throughout Africa, around the Mediterranean and the Caribbean, and in many countries in South America.